 Frequently Asked Questions

-Why is my Roku remote not pairing?
+Why does my Roku remote keep disconnecting?

-What if my Roku remote is lost?
+What if I lost my Roku remote?

 Sabrina